 From all the stated above, it is evident that the use of physical force between two mature adults who have made the decision to be joined by the sacred bond of marriage can NOT and is NOT issued by God to deal with rebellion or disputes.
 It is evident that such act is NOT ONLY against the principles of Quran BUT ALSO against the simple basic ethics as well.

 In fact, wife beating was a traditional mess and pollution that we grew up in its midst for long.
 It takes years and years to be completely rid of all traces of falsehood introduced by the devil.
-Even Dr. Rashad Khalifa, God’s Messenger of the Covenant as a confirming messenger (3:81) being supported by Quran’s mathematical code (74:30) to purify and unify all existing religions into one region (3:19, 3:85) could not overcome this traditional mess and pollution.
+Even Dr. Rashad Khalifa, God’s Messenger of the Covenant as a confirming messenger (3:81) being supported by Quran’s mathematical code (74:30) to purify our garments, i.e., what are added to Quran of its transmission down, and beliefs and practices corrupted with innovations over the period of time (74:4-5) could not overcome this traditional mess and pollution.
 His English translation of Quran is considered to be the truthful translation being freed from any influence of the fabrications of hadith/sunnah but he was not immune of this traditional brain-wash just like all other Muslims scholars of the Sunni background, what we see in the translation of the verse, 4:34:

 The Arabic text of 4:34 states: